-11.3 Enforcement
+11.2 Enforcement

-The Commission, its agents, officers, and employees shall have authority to enforce this bylaw, its regulations, permits, Orders of Conditions, Orders of Resource Area Delineation, and Determinations of Applicability issued thereunder by letters, phone calls, electronic communication and other informal methods, violation notices, enforcement orders, non-criminal citations under G.L.
-Ch.
+The Commission, its agents, officers, and employees shall have authority to enforce this bylaw, its regulations, permits, Orders of Conditions, Orders of Resource Area Delineation, and Determinations of Applicability issued thereunder by letters, phone calls, electronic communication and other informal methods, violation notices, enforcement orders, non-criminal citations under G.L. c.
 40 §21D, and civil and criminal court actions.
 Any person who violates provisions of this bylaw may be ordered to restore the property to its original condition and take other action deemed necessary to remedy such violations, or may be fined, or both.

-11.4 Legal Action
+11.3 Legal Action

-Upon request of the Commission the Select Board may authorize town counsel to take legal action for enforcement of this bylaw under civil law.
-Upon request of the Commission the chief of police may take legal action for enforcement of this bylaw under criminal law.
+Upon request of the Commission, the Select Board may authorize town counsel to take legal action for enforcement of this bylaw under civil law.
+Upon request of the Commission, the chief of police may take legal action for enforcement of this bylaw under criminal law.
 Municipal boards and officers, including any police officer or other officer having police powers, shall have authority to assist the Commission in enforcement.

-11.5 Fines
+11.4 Fines

-As an alternative to criminal prosecution the Commission may, in its sole discretion, issue citations with specific penalties pursuant to the non-criminal disposition procedure set forth in G.L.
-Ch.
-40 §21D, which West Newbury has adopted in §XXVIII of the Bylaws of the Town of West Newbury.
-Any person who violates any provision of this bylaw, or regulations, permits, Orders of Conditions, Orders of Resource Area Delineation, Determinations of Applicability, enforcement order, or other administrative orders issued thereunder, shall be punished by a fine set by the Commission of not more than \$300.
-Each day or portion thereof during which a violation continues, or unauthorized fill or other alteration remains in place, shall constitute a separate offense, and each provision of the bylaw, regulations, permit, or administrative orders violated shall constitute a separate offense.
+Any person who violates any provision of this bylaw, or regulations, permits, Orders of Conditions, Orders of Resource Area Delineation, Determinations of Applicability, enforcement order, or other administrative orders issued thereunder, shall be punished by a fine set by the Commission at \$200 per violation.
+Each day or portion thereof during which a violation continues, or unauthorized fill or other alteration remains in place, shall constitute a separate offense, and each provision of the bylaw, regulations, permit, or administrative orders violated shall constitute a separate violation.